hashicorp/vault/website/source/docs/concepts/policies.html.md

 ## Root Policy

-The "root" policy is a special policy that can be modified or removed.
+The "root" policy is a special policy that can not be modified or removed.
 Any user associated with the "root" policy becomes a root user.
 A root user can do _anything_ within Vault.